Including Perth, Rockingham, Karrakatta and Bullsbrook.

 The Australian Military Wives Choir, Perth is a choir for women who support Defence Force members.
 As a no audition, no experience necessary choir, they welcome new members at any time during the year.
 Despite the word wives in their name, they welcome any woman who has close links to serving ADF members such as girlfriends, partners, wives, mothers and sisters.
 They also welcome female ADF members.

 They are currently holding all rehearsals online on Thursday nights, so get in contact with them if you have any questions or are interested in joining.

 Karrakatta Community House is located in two houses, side by side, at Irwin Barracks.
 One of the houses is dedicated to courses or seminars held over the year, such as craft activities or first aid courses.
 The other house serves as a babysitting venue for when courses are held, run by qualified carers, and equipped with toys, sleeping, and feeding facilities.
 While their activities have moved online at the moment contact the coordinator or follow them on Facebook to see how you can join in from home.

 The SASR Auxiliary was formed in 1965 by partners of soldiers serving in the Regiment to give support and promote friendship among SASR families.
 This volunteer, not-for-profit organisation, has become a vital component of the Regiment’s informal family support system.

-The SASR Auxiliary offers regular opportunities for partners and families to meet through weekly playgroups, social and informative events such as education sessions, theme nights and parenting seminars.
+The SASR Auxiliary offers regular opportunities for partners and families to meet through online activities like playgroups, social and informative events such as education sessions, theme nights and parenting seminars.
 Babysitting is usually offered for all Auxiliary events.
 The Auxiliary provides workshops and personal development courses for health and wellbeing for its members and surrounding communities.
 It also assists charitable and other philanthropic causes.
 Members receive regular newsletters, which serve as an information source on support staff and broader Defence support activities and services.

-he following resources and websites can give you a good grounding in local information and services available.
+The following resources and websites can give you a good grounding in local information and services available.